The Christ, in Him or what gives Him breath or life is not of the human spirit but the HOLY SPIRIT.

 Yielded up His spirit or give up His spirit is also an idiomatic term to simply means, he losses the will to live or, yielded up his breath, or the body surrendered its life.

-I commit My sprit is also an idiomatic term to simply means, He is entrusting His life to the Father as spirit is also life.
+I commit My spirit is also an idiomatic term to simply means, He is entrusting His life to the Father as a spirit also means life.

 “And Jesus cried out again with a loud voice, and yielded up His spirit.”Matthew 27:50 NKJV